 Agape was waiting for them outside her tavern, her hands on her hips and a big grin on her face.
 Her clothes were as colorful as the day before, though more green and pink this time around.
 She ushered them inside as soon as they'd exchanged greetings, leading them to the same room they'd occupied the previous evening.

 <We'll go get the food!> Thais said, already halfway out into the other room, arm-in-arm with a resigned Aelius.

 Lykos took a seat and closed his eyes, much like he'd done after the meal the day before, his legs crossed and his back straight.

 Briefly left to his own device, Glaw took the time to finally think.
 With all the chaos around him, he'd barely had time to remember his own name, much less plan his escape.
 Except...did he really want to?

 The thought was a painful one, a gnawing doubt at the back of his head that made his cheeks burn and his conscience groan.
 It was a thought he never would dare to speak out loud, not even if it had been Dylis who were listening.

 He threw a glance at Lykos, who still sat cross-legged and unmoving.
 How was he supposed to be afraid of a prison guard like that?
-No veiled threats, no restraints other than the occasional locked door (or solid wall, which admittedly was quite unsettling, but a sight that grew less and less shocking for every time he witnessed it.)
+No veiled threats, no restraints other than the occasional locked door (or solid wall, which admittedly was quite unsettling, but the melting of stone and wood grew less and less shocking for each time he witnessed it.)
 There was just endless patience and kind words to be had.